XMUDeepLIT/Awesome-Self-Evolving-Agents/README.md

 This repository provides a comprehensive collection of research papers, benchmarks, and open-source projects on **Self-Evolving Agents**.
 It includes contents from our survey paper 📖<em>"[**A Systematic Survey of Self-Evolving Agents: From Model-Centric to Environment-Driven Co-Evolution**](https://www.researchgate.net/publication/401016261_A_Systematic_Survey_of_Self-Evolving_Agents_From_Model-Centric_to_Environment-Driven_Co-Evolution)"</em> and will be continuously updated.

-🤗 **You are very welcome to contribute to this repository** by launching an issue or a pull request.
-If you find any missing resources or come across interesting new research works, please don’t hesitate to open an issue or submit a PR!
+🤗 **You're very welcome to contribute to this repository**.
+If you find any missing resources or come across interesting new research works, please don’t hesitate to launch an issue or submit a pull request!

 📫 **Contact us via emails:** `{xiangzhishang,yangchengyi}@stu.xmu.edu.cn`, `qinggang.zhang@polyu.edu.hk`